lashford/modern-web-template/tutorial/index.md

 #Modern-web-applictation

 This application shows how to build a 'modern' web application, comprising of a Client-side Javascript App built using ``AngularJS`` wrote in ``CoffeeScript``, served from the ``Play 2 Framework`` and using document persistence with ``Reactive Mongo`` a non-blocking Scala client for ``MongoDB``.

 Sounds like a cool stack, well I think so!
-In this tutorial, I'm going to cover how to structure an AngularJS app, expose a Rest Api in Play and Read/Write Json Documents in MongoDB.
-By the end we will have created a simple User management app which gives a thin slice of Entity management, collecting data in the Angular app and persisting in MongoDB.
+In this tutorial I'm going to cover how to structure an AngularJS app, expose a Rest Api in Play and Read/Write JSON Documents in MongoDB.
+By the end we will have created a simple User management app which gives a thin slice of Entity management, collecting data in the AngularJS app and persisting in MongoDB.

-So lets get down to it and allow me to begin, by showing the overall structure of the application we are building.
+So lets get down to it by seeing the overall structure of the application we are building.

 ![Overall structure](https://raw.github.com/lashford/modern-web-template/master/tutorial/overview.png)

-So now we know the components lets see how they all fit together:
+So now we know the components, lets see how they all fit together...

-###MongoDB integration.
+###MongoDB integration

-I opted to use the Reactive Mongo driver to give me scalability with an asycrhonous, non-blocking interface to the Mongo-cli.
+I opted to use the Reactive Mongo driver to give me scalability with an asycrhonous, non-blocking interface to MongoDB.
 The guys over at [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo) have made this integration even easier with a Play 2 plugin.

-Adding the plugin to an app is simples,
+Adding the plugin to an app is simples...

 1. Add the dependency -> see [Build.scala](https://github.com/lashford/modern-web-template/blob/master/project/build.scala)